GNO vs Obsidian Search

 A comparison of GNO with Obsidian’s built-in search.

-Key insight: GNO and Obsidian are complementary.
-Use Obsidian for note-taking and editing.
-Use GNO for AI-powered search and external access.
+Key insight: GNO and Obsidian can work together.
+Both offer note editing, but Obsidian excels at visual linking and graph exploration while GNO adds AI-powered search and external CLI/MCP access.

 Quick Summary